reddit/baseplate.py/docs/index.rst

 It's much easier to manage a bunch of services when they all have the same
 shape: the way they're developed, the way they interact with the infrastructure they run on, and the way they interact with each other.
-Baseplate is reddit's specification for the common shape of our services, and this library, Baseplate.py, is the Python implementation of that specification.
+Baseplate is reddit's specification for the common shape of our services.
+This library, Baseplate.py, is the Python implementation of that specification.

 Baseplate.py integrates with existing application frameworks and provides battle-tested libraries to give you everything you need to build a